FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 - `LICENSE.md`: License file (MIT).
 - `README.md`: This file.
 Contains an overview of the project.
 - `requirements.txt`: Lists the required Python packages.

-## Results

-The results can be seen in the `notebooks/quality_metrics.ipynb` notebook.

 ## Dependencies